-The UCL Centre for Inclusive Education and the National Association of Special Educational Needs (NASEN) will host the Inclusive and Supportive Education Conference (ISEC) on 3rd to 5th August 2020 at the UCL Institute of Education (IOE) in London.
+The UCL Centre for Inclusive Education and the National Association of Special Educational Needs (NASEN) will host the Inclusive and Supportive Education Conference (ISEC) in 2021 at the UCL Institute of Education (IOE) in London.
 The event, which typically attracts more than 500 visitors worldwide and runs every five years will focus on 'Closing the Research to Practice Gap'.
 This follows on from the Inclusion and Equity theme in 2015, which took place in Lisbon.

 Commonly asked questions will be addressed, such as:

 - Do researchers share the same priorities as practitioners?

 - Do academics and teachers share a common language?